00

 Ways to help on World Misophonia Awareness Day

-Share factual information about misophonia and how it can impact someone's daily life.
-Share the free social media posts linked below and help others understand misophonia.
+Download and share the free social media posts linked below and help others understand misophonia.

 Psychologist Dr. Jennifer Brout has misophonia and helps misophonic clients.